 The members of the battalion pitched the ragged World War I tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.
 The area was near the end of a runway used by B-17s for takeoffs.
 The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise from the engines as they flew over was unbelievable.
 At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
 In addition, the khaki uniforms they had been issued also turned out to be a heavy material which made them uncomfortable to wear in the tropical heat.

 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
 At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
-The term “recreation in the motor pool” came from the 194th and meant they actually worked until 4:30 in the afternoon.
+The term “recreation in the motor pool,” that they borrowed from the 194th, meant they actually worked until 4:30 in the afternoon.

 At Ft.
 Stotsenburg, the soldiers were expected to wear their dress uniforms.
 Since working on the tanks was a dirty job, the battalion members wore coveralls to do the work on the tanks.
 The 192nd followed the example of the 194th and wore coveralls in their barracks area to do work on their tanks, but if the soldiers left the battalion’s area, they wore dress uniforms including going to the PX.